tubbo/homer/README.md

 $ find-and-replace-in-project
 ```

-All of the aforementioned commands include automatic committing to your
+The above commands include automatic committing to your
 home dir's repo, so you never lose your place.
-Homer isn't the smartest
-guy in the world, but he gets the job done.
-He stays out of your way and
-if you want to change your shell around, he makes it easy.

 ### Conventions

-Homer establishes a number of conventions on your home directory.
+Homer establishes useful conventions on your home directory.
 It
-uses the **bin/** directory to store user-made scripts which can be made
+uses the **bin/** directory to store user-made scripts which are
 available in the path.
 It creates an **etc/** directory and uses that to
 store files such as **etc/plugins.zsh** for defining shell plugins and
 **etc/aliases.zsh** for storing shell aliases you wish to recall later.
-Note that the aforementioned files should not be edited manually, the
+Note that you should not edit the manifest files mentioned above manually, the
-`homer alias` and `homer plugin` tools are meant to manage the files for
+`homer alias` and `homer plugin` tools should manage the files for
 you.
-Any ZSH code you wish to load when the shell launches should be placed
+Place any ZSH code you wish to load when the shell launches
 in initializer files within **etc/profile.d**, keeping **~/.zshrc** and
 **~/.zshenv** clear.

-In addition to creating these initial files, it also runs `git init` in your
+As well as creating these initial files, it also runs `git init` in your
 home directory, effectively making the entire thing a Git repository.
 In order
-to prevent massive repo sizes and accidentally checking in unsafe credentials,
+to prevent massive repo sizes and checking in unsafe credentials,
 Homer does not initially add any files to this repo, except for a `.gitignore`
 which ignores all files by default.
 To add files to the repo, you need to use
 `homer save` or run `git add -f` in your home directory.